 The methodology is primarily used by manufacturing companies when products are highly specialized and have minimal alternative uses, are costly to produce and the costs may not be recovered if a product is not sold or is expensive to maintain in inventory tying up capital.

-Examples of build to order products include made to order automobiles, and costly to maintain in inventory such as airplanes.
-In many cases, a build to order product is highly customized with unique customer specifications.
+Examples of build-to-order products include made-to-order automobiles and items costly to maintain in inventory, such as airplanes.
+In many cases, a build-to-order product is highly customized with unique customer specifications.

-A proper amount of risk management should be performed to avid the loss of potential customers.
-A risk involved with the build to order model is that if a similar product becomes available, a customer may not be willing to wait until the product being built to order is created and available for them.
+A proper amount of risk management should be performed to avoid the loss of potential customers.
+A risk involved with the build-to-order model is that if a similar product becomes available, a customer may not be willing to wait until the product is created and available for them.